ct0381912/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable employee but also help you become a better problem solver and collaborator.

 To stay ahead of the curve, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 By staying informed about new developments, you can make more informed decisions about which technologies to learn and use.
 Additionally, always be open to trying new things and asking questions.
 Through experimentation and collaboration, we can discover new solutions and improve our skills as programmers.

+# 2024-01-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Write down your ideas, plans, deadlines, or any other relevant information in a planner or task list.
+Doing so will keep you organized and help to ensure everything is in place when it' s time to execute.
+It will also give you a clearer understanding of your workload and allow you make adjustments as needed.